 Your employer is not required to offer health benefits.
 However, large employers that don’t offer health benefits to their full-time employees and to their dependent children may be liable for a tax penalty.
 Large employers do not face a tax penalty if they don’t offer health benefits to the spouses of their workers.

-If your employer doesn’t offer coverage to your spouse or children, they can apply for coverage in the Marketplace and, if your family income is between 100% and 400% of the federal poverty level, a premium tax credit that may reduce the cost of coverage in the Marketplace.
+If your employer doesn’t offer coverage to your spouse or children, they can apply for coverage in the Marketplace and, if your family income is at least 100% of the federal poverty level, a premium tax credit that may reduce the cost of coverage in the Marketplace.

 If your employer offers health benefits (that are affordable and meet minimum value) to you and your spouse and children, you still may choose to purchase coverage through a Marketplace, but your family will not be eligible for premium tax credits to help pay for the coverage.